You've unlocked Free Shipping

 Cheap plastic handled knives, for example, are one of the least durable and therefore most often replaced pieces of kitchen cutlery.
 As are low quality chopping boards - either thin wooden ones which bow and crack when introduced to moisture; or single use plastic ones which tire quickly.

 Our argument here is that it’s better to buy fewer, better things which last and therefore don’t need replacing.
 No replacement means no further draw on resources.
-Spending a little extra on a great knife, or chopping board, or set of utensils, might seem a big investment; but if they last a last time it will have been worth it.
+Spending a little extra on a great knife, or chopping board, or set of utensils, might seem a big investment; but if they last a life time it will have been worth it.

 We also want to help people to look after their kitchenware better.
 Even well-made objects will corrode and degrade if they’re not cared for correctly.
 Whereas, conversely, poorly made kit will last much longer if it’s looked after properly.